-This round consists of using the Domino, Pentomino and T-Shapes to solve puzzles.
+This round uses the Domino, Pentomino and T-Shapes to solve puzzles.

-At the tournaments:
+In the tournament:

 (Read carefully, as this is organised differently this year)

 This round is played in school teams, who will work together to arrange their Domino, Pentomino and T-shape pieces to solve the puzzles they are given.
 Speed is important, as is familiarity with each of these resources.